hackagotchi/hackagotchio/content/blog/saturday-summary-4.md

 places than just Slack, including the web and iOS!
 The Wormhole gives us a lot more flexibility in what we can do with the clients we write.
 Nick is most looking forward to player movement and other related features, and Linus is looking forward to the native iOS app!
+Finally, Cedric is looking forward to turning Hackagotchi into more of an actual game, instead of being limited to a Slack bot.

 ## Question 3
 A core part of Hackagotchi is the community.
 It's quite hard to play the game